-Self-esteem should be viewed as a continuum, and can be high, medium or low, and is often quantified as a number in empirical research.
+Self-esteem should be viewed as a continuum and can be high, medium, or low, and it is often quantified as a number in empirical research.

-When considering self-esteem it is important to note that both high and low levels can be emotionally and socially harmful for the individual.
+When considering self-esteem, it is important to note that both high and low levels can be emotionally and socially harmful to the individual.
 Indeed it is thought an optimum level of self-esteem lies in the middle of the continuum.
 Individuals operating within this range are thought to be more socially dominant within relationships.

 Research has shown key differences between individuals with high and low self-esteem.
 For example, people with high self-esteem focus on growth and improvement, whereas people with low self-esteem focus on not making mistakes in life.

-Low self-esteem has been shown to be correlated with a number of negative outcomes, such as depression (Silverstone and Salsali, 2003).
+Low self-esteem has been shown to be correlated with several negative outcomes, such as depression (Silverstone & Salsali, 2003).

 Research has also shown that low self-esteem has to linked to an increased risk of teenage pregnancy.